pharmpy/pharmpy/docs/amd.rst

 ~~~~~~~~~~~~~~~~~~~

 The subtools that are run in each step, along with their respective arguments, are dependent on the model type given.
 Below follows a general description of each of the steps.
-As different model types can perform the the same step
+As different model types can perform the same step
 differently, please see the specific :ref:`model type page<modeltypes_amd>` for more details.

 Structural